Russia's war on Ukraine latest news: Grain ships leave Ukrainian ports | Headlines

 * Ukrainian police said 13 people had been injured in Monday's strikes. * Russia has completed the partial military mobilisation announced by President Vladimir Putin in September, the Defence Ministry said.

 * Missile debris landed in the northern Moldovan village of Naslavcea after a Russian fusillade was intercepted by air defences in neighbouring Ukraine, Moldova's Interior Ministry said.
-QUOTES
+DIPLOMACY

-"Another batch of Russian missiles hits Ukraine's critical infrastructure.
-Instead of fighting on the battlefield, Russia fights civilians," said Ukraine's Foreign Minister Dmytro Kuleba on Twitter.
-(Compiled by Gareth Jones)
+* Britain warned Russian President Vladimir Putin of severe consequences if Moscow uses nuclear weapons in Ukraine, saying such a step would change the nature of the conflict. * Norway will put its military on a raised level of alert from Tuesday, moving more personnel on to operational duties and enhancing the role of a rapid mobilisation force in response to the war in Ukraine.

 ALSO READ